 No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

-I have been getting a lot of queries by athletes of what they need in order to represent the Philippines.
+I have been getting a lot of queries from athletes about what they need to represent the Philippines.

 This article will save me a lot of time from having to relay repetitive generic information.

 Our National Sports Association, Philippine Track and Field Association (PATAFA).

 To make the system transparent Fil-Heritage Athletes Phi Passports now the criteria for rankings, records, and representation.

 Furthermore, the representation of the Philippines is up to the selection decision of the PATAFA.

 Just obtaining a Fil-Heritage Athletes Philippines Passports will automatically mean the athlete will represent the Philippines at International meets.